angular-gui/vscode-angular-gui/README.md

   * `target`: list of available targets
   * `collection`: list of available schematic collections
   * `styleext`: list of available style extensions
+* `angular-gui.commands`: List of commands that will be displayed in client app.

 Default value will be set to the first item from the list.